 Are you going somewhere that needs a VISA you have to pre purchase?
 If so, sort it.
 Going somewhere that needs documents stating you’ve had your yellow fever jabs?
 Get the jabs and confirmation.
 You’ll probably also want travel insurance, so go for it.
 Be wary when on comparison websites though, as the cheapest travel insurances usually don’t cover much.

 Odds are you’re going somewhere that speaks a language foreign to your own.
 Speaking to locals is one of the highlights of any trip.
 You will pick things up when you are there, but if you already know the key phrases it will help you massively.
-‘How much?’
-‘Where is the…?’
-‘I would like…’ are all good examples.
+‘How much?’, ‘Where is the…?’, ‘Thank you’ and ‘Sorry’ are all good examples.

 Of course this list is not exhaustive.
 Hopefully this will help you prepare mentally and physically for your travels.
 Remember the most important thing is to ENJOY IT!